 Film leader drawn out more than necessary is the main cause of difficult loading.

-Insert both the Film Magazine and the Take-up Spool gently all the way down into their proper chambers, facing the emulsion (dull) side of the film towards the lens.
+Insert both the film magazine or cartridge and the Take-up Spool gently all the way down into their proper chambers, facing the emulsion (dull) side of the film towards the lens.